-The First World War memorial by William Trethewey and the large sculpture ‘Chalice’ (2001) by Neil Dawson were unscathed, but the statue of John Robert Godley toppled and was damaged.
+The First World War memorial by William Trethewey and the large sculpture ‘Chalice’ (2001) by Neil Dawson were unscathed, but the statue of John Robert Godley toppled over and was damaged.

 The square was closed until July 2013 when the cordon around the red zone was lifted.
 Efforts to draw pedestrians back included art installations and floral displays.
 The Blueprint Plan envisaged a performing arts precinct, a library and a convention centre to the north of the square.